panva/node-oidc-provider/docs/README.md

 #### requirePushedAuthorizationRequests

 Makes the use of PAR required for all authorization requests as an OP policy.

+#### allowDynamicRedirectUris

+Allow dynamic paths in redirect URIs for PAR.
+Domain name must still match.

 _**default value**_: